NikhilNayak-debug/team32/README.md

 derivative calculation techniques should still be used instead.
 These exercises serve a purpose, and using this software to find the solutions does not advance learning.

+Also evident is the connection between our automatic differentiation algorithms and mathematical concepts like the Leibniz Rule and the Faa di Bruno Formula that we made while working on this project.
+It shouldn't be the first time that these formulas have been employed to compute higher-order derivatives, but it provided motivation for us to carry out the implementation ourselves.
+In order to close the gap between theories and applications, we want for our project to serve as a case study.
+This experience demonstrates that now is the perfect time for all types of information to come together in order to support new discoveries, which will enable us and many students to continue working toward this aim.